Open-EO/openeo-python-client/docs/development.rst

 and then visit http://127.0.0.1:8000 .
-When you change (and save) documentation source files, your browser should now automatically refresh and show the newly build docs.
+When you change (and save) documentation source files, your browser should now automatically refresh and show the newly built docs.
 Just like magic.

 Creating a release